5 steps to correctional management success

-There are five universal things however, I've learned that are important to any manager's success:
+There are five universal things however, I've learned that are important to any correctional leader's success:

 Communication up, down and sideways is important.
 You have to have connections with your peers, superiors and subordinates.

 In corrections, I have often felt like I was playing the old tin can telephone game.
-The message I received wasn’t at the message initially given.
-Communication includes listening as well as verbalizing.
+The message I received wasn’t the message initially given.
+Communication includes listening, as well as verbalizing.
 Listen to what your staff are saying (and not saying for that matter).

-Be eyes and ears when visiting staff on post or in their departments.
+Have your eyes and ears open when visiting staff on post or in their departments.
 Communicate effectively – rephrase and repeat back what a staff member might tell you.
 Provide opportunities for staff to offer their opinions.
-Provide feedback about one's performance or decision making even if that may be negative.
+Provide feedback about a staff member's performance or decision-making even if that may be negative.

 Give praise and thanks when warranted.
-Staff can't make corrections unless they are aware of your expectations and what they are doing right and wrong.
+Staff can't improve unless they are aware of your expectations and what they are doing right and wrong.

 The hardest thing I've learned as a manager is to delegate.
 People who are working corrections and law enforcement are often the types who'd rather "do it themselves."